 We have explored several ways to construct security protocols with real Legos.
 We use colors to differentiate entities.
-For example, in Figure 2, red and yellow, blue and white, or green and white are used to visualize entities A and B respectively.
+For example, in Fig. 2, red and yellow, blue and white, or green and white are used to visualize entities A and B, respectively.
 We choose one or several Lego blocks to represent the primitive types.
 To utilize the available Lego pieces efficiently, we select combinations of Lego shapes for different primitive types carefully through the following procedure.
 First, we summarize the frequencies of primitives in several security protocols that are taught in our introductory level security course.
+Then, the number of each Lego shape is counted.
+By matching the numbers of available Lego blocks to the frequencies of primitives, we ensure that our design can utilize the available Lego blocks efficiently.